lolmaus/ember-drag-sort/README.md

 This assumes that every list item has a handle with the same selector.

 The selector must be discoverable within list item content.
-In other words, the handle is accessed via `$listItem.find(handleSelector)`.
+In other words, the handle is accessed via `listItem.querySelector(handleSelector)`.

 If you're describing a nested list, use the `>` combinator in your drag handle selector, so that drag handles of child items aren't selected.